-The law does not explicitly criminalize lesbian, gay, bisexual, transgender, intersex (LGBTI) status or conduct, but it includes language that has been interpreted as criminalizing some aspects of same-sex sexual activity among consenting adults.
-The law criminalizes "unnatural acts," with a penalty of up to seven years' imprisonment.
+The law does not explicitly criminalize lesbian, gay, bisexual, transgender, or intersex (LGBTI) status or conduct, but it includes language that has been interpreted as criminalizing some aspects of same-sex sexual activity between consenting adults.
+The law criminalizes "unnatural acts," with a penalty if convicted of up to seven years' imprisonment.
 There was widespread belief this was directed against LGBTI persons.
-A case challenging the relevant penal code sections remained pending before the court.
+On June 11, the High Court of Botswana decriminalized consensual same-sex sexual conduct in the country, finding penal code sections criminalizing adult consensual same-sex sexual activity unconstitutional.
+The ruling party welcomed the decision.
+The government, however, has since appealed the judgment.

 There were no reports police targeted persons suspected of same-sex sexual activity.
 There were incidents of violence, societal harassment, and discrimination based on sexual orientation or gender identity.
+There were no reported cases of authorities investigating abuses against LGBTI, however.
 The victims of such incidents seldom filed police reports, primarily due to stigma but occasionally as a result of overt official intimidation.
-In November Lesbian, Gays, and Bisexuals of Botswana (LeGaBiBo), a group that advocates for LGBTI rights, condemned an attack on a transgender person near Gaborone recorded on video and shared on social media.

-In September 2017 the High Court ruled in favor of a transgender man who sued the Registrar of National Registration to change from female to male the gender indicated on his government-issued identity document.
-In a separate case, in December 2017 the Gaborone High Court ordered the registrar of births and deaths to amend the gender marker on a transgender applicant's birth certificate from male to female within seven days, and to reissue the applicant's national identity document within 21 days.
+In 2017 the High Court ruled in favor of a transgender man who sued the Registrar of National Registration to change from a woman to a man the gender indicated on his government-issued identity document.
+In a separate case in 2017, the Gaborone High Court ordered the registrar of births and deaths to amend the gender marker on a transgender applicant's birth certificate from male to female within seven days and to reissue the applicant's national identity document within 21 days.

 A major international LGBTI conference and public meetings of LGBTI advocacy groups and debates on LGBTI issues occurred without disruption or interference.
-In 2016 the Court of Appeals upheld a 2014 High Court ruling ordering the government to register LeGaBiBo formally.
+In 2016 the Court of Appeals upheld a 2014 High Court ruling ordering the government to register the NGO Lesbians, Gays, and Bisexuals of Botswana (LeGaBiBo) formally.
 LeGaBiBo has since participated in government-sponsored events.
-In October the minister of health and wellness posted on social media seeking input on policy direction with the LGBTI community.
+In October the minister of health and wellness posted on social media, seeking input on policy direction with the LGBTI community.